 I am afraid of many things.
 I am afraid of failure, success, being known, wasting my life, and fulfilling my calling to name just a few things.
-Yet, in the midst of my fear, which sometimes cripples me, God is faithful.
+Yet, in the midst of my unhealthy fear, which sometimes cripples me, God is faithful.
 He is passionate about me and my heart.
 When I’m at a standstill, unable to move forward, he comes alongside me, lovingly takes my hand and helps me take a step.
 When I’ve sinned again and feel ashamed, as if I’ve disqualified myself from his presence, he continues to passionately pursue me.

 My story and the story of Adam and Eve aren’t unique; God loves you and is passionately pursuing you as well.
-If fear has you crippled or if you’re at a standstill because of shame, take a step toward God.
+If a spirit of fear has you crippled or if you’re at a standstill because of shame, take a step toward God.
 Even though it can be scary to do, invite him into your situation and ask for his help.
 You don’t need to hide from Him.
 Tell that fear monster to leave and invite the perfect peace of a loving Father into that space.
 Because, after all, God’s love is infinite, his grace is abundant, and his forgiveness is accessible.